 If this is the case, try turning off the A/C for a few minutes and then turning it back on.
 This will help clear out any built-up ice or dirt that might clog the system.

-However, you can fix this problem yourself by unplugging the HVAC fuse under the hood of the vehicle.
+However, you can fix this problem yourself by unplugging the HVAC fuse under the vehicle's hood.
 Wait 10 seconds, and then plug it back in.
 Then, wait two minutes before turning your Chevy Silverado back on.

 Another is to hold down the minimum and maximum buttons on the climate control panel while lighting the ASC light.
 With these two buttons held down, release the buttons after two minutes.

-If none of these methods work, then you can try disconnecting the vehicle's battery for a few minutes.
-This will clear out any errors that might be stored in the A/C system's memory.
+If none of these methods work, you can disconnect the vehicle's battery for a few minutes.
+This will eliminate any errors stored in the A/C system's memory.

 Then, turn the key to the "ON" position, wait one minute, roll the windows down, and back up.
 After a minute, the engine is on, and the A/C will reboot.